ming053l/GRACE/README.md

 ## Overview

-However, one particular issue lies with facial images being mis-detected, often originating from degraded videos or adversarial attacks, leading to unexpected temporal artifacts that can undermine the efficacy of DeepFake video detection techniques.
+However, one particular issue lies with facial images being mis-detected, often originating from camera motion, degraded videos or adversarial attacks, leading to unexpected temporal artifacts that can undermine the efficacy of DeepFake video detection techniques.
 This paper introduces a novel method for robust DeepFake video detection, harnessing the power of the proposed Graph-Regularized Attentive Convolutional Entanglement (GRACE) based on the graph convolutional network with graph Laplacian to address the aforementioned challenges.

 <img src=".\figures\face_detection.png" width="800"/>
 <img src=".\figures\interpretive_real.png" width="400"/><img src=".\figures\interpretive_fake.png" width="400"/>